TomerFi/switcher_webapi/CONTRIBUTING.md

 Here are some guidelines (recommendations) for contributing to the `switcher_webapi` project:
 -   Code docstrings documentation [here](codedocs.html)

--   If you add a python dependency, for order keeping and for [Snyk](https://snyk.io)'s sake, Please add the dependency with the fixed version to [requirements.txt](requirements.txt), And add with no version statement in any or all of the other requirements file based on the dependency use case.
+-   If you add a python dependency, for legacy support, Please add the dependency with the fixed version to [requirements.txt](requirements.txt), And add with no version statement in any or all of the other requirements file based on the dependency use case.